-As global warming becomes an increasingly hot topic, companies around the world are having to reconsider their corporate responsibility.
+Global warming and business are becoming increasingly hot topics.
+So companies around the world are having to reconsider their corporate responsibility.
 Businesses are cautious when it comes to environmental issues, and rightly so.
-Companies who are deemed to have a significant carbon footprint are often forced to abide by new legislation to protect the environment by becoming more eco-friendly.
+Companies who are deemed to have a significant carbon footprint are often forced to abide by new legislation.
+All in protecting the environment by becoming more eco-friendly.

 However, legislation isn’t the only catalyst for businesses going green.
 Environmentally cautious consumers are demanding more from their businesses, and will often consider sustainability and the carbon footprint before selecting their goods.

 Climate change is heating up business economics.
 So businesses the world over are taking initiatives.
 All to minimize their carbon footprint.
 That’s even including Glasgow-based, Aggreko.
 The world’s largest temporary power generation company, and a major supplier of power for large events , became certified as ‘world class’ according to the ISO accredited CEMARS standard by the Achilles Carbon Reduction Programme.

 Forward thinking Aggreko are known for their efforts in reducing their carbon footprint.
 In 2007, they teamed up with California’s Gaslamp Quarter, a historical neighborhood in downtown San Diego, to demonstrate their eco-friendly attitude.
 By collecting residual cooking oil from the Gaslamp Quarter’s many restaurants, Aggreko created a biodiesel to power this year’s festival, making it environmentally safer and more responsible.

 Going green pays